LogoMist

 2. Setting Up Your Project

 Mist works alongside Cargo to handle the heavy lifting.
-Follow these steps to prepare your environment for your first "Hello World" program.
+Use init to scaffold a new project:

 Terminal